The Snowdon Trust Financial Awards

 Payment of Financial Awards

-Payments will usually be made direct to your educational institution or supplier on receipt of an invoice.
+Payments will usually be made direct to your educational institution or supplier on receipt of their invoice.
 We will provide the information you need to share with your supplier once you have been awarded a scholarship or a grant.
-We will only make payment direct to you in exceptional circumstances or when this has been specified as part of your award, such as for the maintenance stipend element of the Scholarship award.
+We will only make payment direct to you in exceptional circumstances or when this has been specified as part of your award, including the living costs element of a Scholarship award.

 Financial Award Criteria and Priorities